microhum/thaifaces-scraping/README.md

 * logging success/ failed downloaded fonts, skipping font with no sources.
 * It's going perform automation scraping.
 You can enjoy the cake and sipping some tea while waiting !

-#### Mini Caution: The scripts might outdated.
-You can try to modify it to be able to scrape with other websites.
+#### Caution: The scripts might be outdated.
+You may have to modify it to make it work.